vorner/rust-presentations/101_for_cpp.md

 * The same for both languages
 * Memory:
-  - Heap, static storage, multiple threads with stacks
+  - Explicit heap, static storage, threads with stacks
   - Stacks are non-relocable and continuous
   - No GC, semi-manual management
-* Ahead-of-time compiled
+* Ahead of the time compilation to native code
 * Threads map to OS threads
 * Types compose without implicit indirection
 * Methods are just syntax sugar for functions
+* Minimal run-time introspection

 ---